OlgaPikulska/Web-Studio/README.md

 * [Sources](#sources)

 ## General info
 This is my first big project.
 WebStudio is a business website, dedicated to potential customers.
-Working on it helped me to learn about BEM, strategy Mobile First, RWD, Flexbox, Grid and of course HTML and CSS.
+Working on it helped me to learn BEM, strategy Mobile First, RWD, Flexbox, Grid and of course HTML and CSS.
+Also I got to know how to cooperate with designs on Figma.

 ## Technologies
 Project is created with: